 What is a Scholarly Source?
 When I use the term "scholarly source", I mean a source that is peer reviewed or published in a recognized scholarly source, like a journal or a university publisher.

 How do you tell the difference between a scholarly source and other sources?
 Well, the library has a chart that might help, at least in telling the difference between scholarly journals and popular magazines.
+Here are a few other tips: 1.
 What Is a Scholarly Source?
 College professors often require students to write papers using scholarly sources.

 SUNY Empire State College.
 Tip: After you have completed the body of your paper, you can decide what you want to say in your introduction and in your conclusion.

 Explanation Once you know what you want to talk about and you have written your thesis statement, you are ready to build the body of your essay.
 The thesis statement will usually be followed by: the body of the paperthe paragraphs that develop the thesis by explaining your ideas by backing them up examples or evidence.
 SUNY Empire State College.
 The writing process is never done--it is only finished when you need to hand something in or voluntarily discontinue working.